This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - 2 tablespoons water

 - 1/2 teaspoon baking soda

 - 1 teaspoon Salt

 - 1 teaspoon salt

-- Preheat oven to 350 degrees.
-In a medium sized mixing bowl, combine flour, baking soda, cream of tarter, and salt.
+- Preheat the oven to 350 degrees.
+In a medium-sized mixing bowl, combine flour, baking soda, cream of tartar, and salt.
 Set aside.

 - Slowly add in flour mixture until combined.
-Roll the dough into golf sized balls and place onto a non stick cookie sheet.
+Roll the dough into golf sized balls and roll in the reserved 1/2 cup of sugar before place onto a non stick cookie sheet.

-- To give the cookies their signature rough edge, dip the bottom of a glass into the reserved ¼ cup sugar and press onto the cookie ball to flatten the cookie.
-You still want the cookie to be thicker so don't press them to thin.
+- To give the cookies their signature rough edge, dip the bottom of a glass or flat measuring cup into the remaining sugar and press it onto the cookie ball to flatten the cookie.
+You still want the cookie to be thicker, so don't press them too thin.